Boeroes

 - Gender Roles In Healthcare

-- Healthcare roles are traditionally gendered, with women often taking on caregiving responsibilities within families.
+- Gender roles are traditionally defined, with women often taking caregiver roles.

 - Healthcare Barriers